IoannisDrim/react-questionnaire-demo-app/README.md

 The current app is still under construction.
 There must be some bug fixes and improvements and the Redux state must be improved.

+### Improvments TODO
+* Stop mutating state in reducer and generally improve store
+* Change the use of componentWillReceiveProps which is antipattern
+* Fix typos
+* Improve code constistancy

 ### Getting Started

 This is a sample react app